menu

 Demographics

 The people who call Cascade home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Cascade residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Cascade include German, Irish, English, European, and Italian.
+The greatest number of Cascade residents report their race to be White, followed by Asian.
+Important ancestries of people in Cascade include German, Irish, English, Italian, and European.

 The most common language spoken in Cascade is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Italian and German/Yiddish.

 Notable & Unique Neighborhood Characteristics